This article was last updated on November 2017

 Under the ACA, you only have a set amount of time each year to sign up for health insurance.
 Outside of this period, you’ll be assessed a fee known as the .
 In order for Obamacare to work, people need to participate.
 In this case, “participate” simply means that you have to have health insurance that meets the minimum essential coverage requirement.

-The enrollment period lasts for about three months each year beginning in the fall.
-For coverage in 2017, you have from November 1, 2016 through January 31, 2017 to sign up.
-This deadline applies to anyone who wants to sign up for coverage using a marketplace, a private broker or an insurance company directly.
+Before this year, enrollment period lasted for about three months each year beginning in the fall.
+For coverage in 2018, the signup period lasts half as long.
+You have from November 1, 2017 through December 15, 2017 to sign up.
+This deadline applies to anyone who wants to sign up for coverage using a marketplace, a private broker or an insurance company directly in the 39 states that don’t have their own exchange sites.
 If you enroll in health insurance through your job, then you’ll follow your company’s enrollment guidelines, which may differ from the national sign-up period.
+Some states with their own marketplaces have extended the deadline for 2018 coverage.

 Taxes were assessed against people without insurance starting in 2015, and the fees were relatively small.
 Unfortunately for those who don’t buy insurance, the fee will increase with inflation each year.
-In 2016, the penalty fine is $695 per uninsured adult and $347.50 per uninsured child, per household, or 2.5 percent of your family’s taxable income, whichever is greater.
+In 2017, the penalty fine was $695 per uninsured adult and $347.50 per uninsured child, per household, or 2.5 percent of your family’s taxable income, whichever is greater.
+Fees haven’t been finalized for 2018 but are expected to be comparable.

 The fee is prorated based on the number of months that you didn’t have coverage for the year, minus three months.
 In other words, you need to have health insurance for at least nine months of the year to avoid the penalty.